 Court Monitors are perhaps the most crucial event volunteer.
 They supervise around 35 games on their court during the tournament, enforcing tournament rules and the time schedule while maintaining the Spirit of Hoopfest.
 Volunteer court monitors must attend specific training and complete a different volunteer application than other volunteers.
 They are also asked to volunteer for the duration of the two-day tournament.
-Court monitors receive Nike gear for volunteering their time, including shoes, shorts, T-shirts and hat.
+Court monitors receive Under Armour gear for volunteering their time, including shoes, shorts, T-shirts and hat.

 Lunch Program is responsible for the preparation and coordination of the volunteer lunch program.
 Lunch preparation volunteers prepare the lunches prior to the Hoopfest weekend.